tim-roberts1/tva/website/docs/design/button.md

 - Take actions and make choices that are clearly indicated by a single icon
 - Circle
-  - Use when alone, as a floating action button or
+  - Use when alone, as a floating action button
 - Square
   - Reserved for buttons that are used alongside of form fields or links